Cer001/papyrus_ink_detection/README.md

 repo structure:

 This is the structure of the relevant items you may want to look at in the repo.
 I have organized them here.
 The only other documents are image files generated from running the smaller scripts.
+For Flatiron requirements use the Final_master_notebook as my final notebook and Papyrus_presentation as my final presentation.

 #### Final_master_notebook